toopher/toopher-python/README-Iframe.md

 ### Step 1: Embed a request in an `<iframe>`
 After verifying the user's primary authentication, but before Assuming the user's primary authentication checks out, the next step is to kickoff Toopher authentication.

-1. Generate a URI by specifying the request parameters to the library as detailed below
+1. Generate a URL by specifying the request parameters to the library as detailed below
-1. Display a webpage to your user that embeds this URI within an iframe element.
+1. Display a webpage to your user that embeds this URL within an iframe element.
 The markup requirements for the iframe element are described in the "HTML Markup" section

 ### Step 2: Validate the result
 1. Toopher-iframe results posted back to server
-1. Server calls `ToopherIframe.validate()` to verify that result is valid.  `.validate()` returns a `Map` of trusted data if the signature is valid, or throws a `SignatureValidationError` if the signature is invalid.
+1. Server calls `ToopherIframe.validate_postback()` to verify that result is valid.  `.validate_postback()` returns a `Map` of trusted data if the signature is valid, or throws a `SignatureValidationError` if the signature is invalid.
 1. The server should check for possible errors returned by the API in the `error_code` map entry
 1. If no errors were returned, the result of the authentication is in the `granted` map entry